 Boondi - These are crispy, tiny fried balls made from gram flour.
 Easily available in any Indian grocery store or Asian aisle of any supermarket.
 I use Haldiram plain raita boondi as it is non-spicy.
 There are many variations available.
 Use whatever suits you.

+Yogurt - Use full-fat milk yogurt for the thick and creamy consistency of the raita.
 Seasoning - Salt and raita masala.
 Swap raita masala with cumin powder if it is unavailable.

 Mint leaves - Optional - Dried mint leaves for an additional cooling and refreshing flavour.
+Learn how to dry mint leaves easily at home.

 See the recipe card for quantities.